iot-onboarding/mudmaker/README.md

 Please feel free to post issues and PRs.

+This package also requires the python mudpp package, also available from this project.

 ### mud-visualizer submodule

 To configure the mud-visualizer submodule properly, follow these steps: